ethicsph/bangsamoro-data-challenge/readme.md

 * [Cacho](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/cacho), *Presentation*, Conflict Alert Report
 * [Lambon](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/lambon), *Dashboard*, Spatial Analysis & Interactive Visualization for BARMM

+### Belated Submissions

+The following research papers were submitted after the contest proper.

+* [Arellano and Calauod]() *Research Paper*, May the Work Force be with BARMM: An Analysis of Labor Force Participation Rates
+* [Chua and Kiang]() *Research Paper*, Analysis of Gun Usage in BARMM Conflicts
+* [Zamora and Basinillo]() *Research Paper*, Do OOSY What I See?: An Analysis of the Out-of-School Youth Rate in the BARMM

 ### Other Abstracts

 The following abstracts were also submitted but did not proceed to the finals: